Bachelor of ArtsEconomics

 LaCinda Glover

 “It’s hard to believe I walked onto Bellarmine’s campus as an eager freshman over 11 years ago.
 I planned on getting a great education, but I never could have imagined how much I would grow as a person.
 My passion for helping others grew over the four years I was there.
-Through my work in admissions, service trips, tutoring, and campus involvement, I knew I wanted to work with people.
-Now I use my math and economics degree to consult with all types of companies on their human resources issues.
+Through my work in admissions, service trips, tutoring and campus involvement, I knew I wanted to work with people.
+Now I use my Math and Economics degree to consult with all types of companies on their human resources issues.
 I’m still very involved in my community and have Bellarmine to thank for pushing me to embrace my liberal arts education.
 I couldn’t sing Bellarmine’s praises high enough.
 Go BU!”

 LaCinda Glover, Mathemathics/Economics ’06